arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 Both configuration can be used to establish a Modbus RTU based communication.
 The Modbus RTU communication network can be scaled up by integrating additional protocol compatible devices as Portenta Machine Control or Opta™.

-If we are connecting a Portenta Machine Control and an Opta™, the setup show below can help you understand the overall connection.
+If we are connecting a Portenta Machine Control and an Opta™, the setup shown below can help you understand the overall connection.

 ![RS-485 interface between Portenta Machine Control and Opta™ for Modbus RTU](assets/pmc_opta_rtu_plcide_hardware_connection.png)